katielebr/PhD-izhikevich-two-populations/README.md

 ### Neuronal heterogeneity (Sender population)

-In the **sender** population, inhbitory and excitatory neurons have parameters distributed as:
+In the **sender** population, inhibitory and excitatory neurons have parameters distributed as:
 ```bash
 for (ii = 0; ii < n0; ii++){
     // [...] initialization code